Plantation Shutters

 Mark's Installer Insight

-“Shutters are where my extensive hands-on expertise matters most.
-Here's why: shutters require the most precise measurement of any window treatment.
+“Shutters are where my extensive hands-on expertise matters most, and being a Norman partner since 2009 is a big part of why.
+Here's why precision matters: shutters require the most precise measurement of any window treatment.
 Every frame is custom-built to fit your specific window opening, and the tolerances are incredibly tight.
 A shade can be off by 1/8 inch and nobody notices.
 A shutter frame that's off by 1/8 inch won't close properly.
 I've fixed installations from other companies where the frames were built from measurements that didn't account for window frames being out of square — which happens more often than you'd think, especially in Northern Idaho homes that settle with our freeze-thaw cycles.
-I also help clients choose between real wood (beautiful but can warp in high-humidity areas like bathrooms) and composite (better for moisture, equally attractive).
-The right material in the right room makes all the difference.”
+I also help clients choose the right Norman line for each room: Normandy hardwood for the premium look of real wood in living rooms and bedrooms, and Woodlore Plus composite for bathrooms and kitchens where moisture would warp lesser materials.
+For the cleanest look, I'll usually walk you through Norman's InvisibleTilt — a hidden gear that tilts the louvers with no center bar splitting your view.”

 Key Features